andpersand/how_tu/IRC/README.md

 Congratulations!
 You're using IRC.

 Some channels may require you to _register_ your nickname before you can join.
 For instructions on how to do this, skip to the _Registering a nickname on IRC_ section below.
+You should probably register your nickname anyway, just to make sure that others can't use your nickname and pretend to be you.

 ### Using irssi

 Some channels may require you to _register_ your nickname before you can join.
 For instructions on how to do this, skip to the _Registering a nickname on IRC_ section below.

-#### How to setup irssi to automatically connecto to a server or channel on startup
+#### How to setup irssi to automatically connect to a server or channel on startup

+This is one of my favorite things about irssi.
+It makes it so easy for me to keep on top of my IRC messages; all I have to do is open my terminal at the beginning of my day, and type the 'irssi' command. irssi does everything else for me, which means I don't have to worry so much about missing important messages.

 ### Pidgin